uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 4. Run following command from the root directory: `[root directory] $ npm run build-local --theme=login --container_name=[name of running container]`
 5. Refresh the locally running Keycloak pages to see the changes.
 6. Repeat steps 3 to 5 as necessary.

+### Updating Emails

+There are two components to consider when making changes to emails that Keycloak sends to users:
+* the GovUK Notify Spi contained in the govuk-notify-spi directory
+* the GovUK Notify template contained within the GovUK Notify service

+Parameters from Keycloak to the GovUK template are passed using the personalisation Map in the NotifyEmailSenderProvider

+The key in the personalisation Map correspond to the name of the personalisation variable defined in the template, for example: `((keycloakMessage))`

+1. Make the necessary changes locally and build and run the Keycloak docker image locally
+2. Make any necessary changes to the GovUKNotify TDR Intg service
+ * this can be done by making changes to the existing keycloak template, or by creating a new test template and passing the test template's id in the docker `run` command environment variable: `GOVUK_NOTIFY_TEMPLATE_ID`
+3. Deploy the new changes to Intg environment
+4. Before deploying to each environment ensure any GovUK Notify template changes are made to the template in GovUK Notify service for the TDR environment:
+ * TDR Intg
+ * TDR Staging
+ * TDR

 ## Databases